Period of Study

 7. Official Test score report from TOEFL, TOEIC, IELTS, or equivalent document

-● The submission of official test scores is strongly recommended.
+● The submission of the official test scores is strongly recommended.

-● Native speakers of English need not submit test scores.
+● Native speakers of English are exempt from this requirement.

 10. Consent of a Tokyo Tech Faculty Member